 Basically, whenever browsers interact with servers, such messages are returned.
 However, users may not see them at all in many cases.
 But if you own or optimize websites, it’s critically important for you to understand HTTP status codes.
 They’re crucial when it comes to diagnosing and patching up various configuration errors on your website.

-Side-note: If you want to check the status codes of your site’s web pages, plus get a detailed SEO audit, you’re welcome to make use of our Website Audit tool.
+Side-note: If you want to check the status codes of your site’s web pages, plus get a detailed SEO audit, you’re welcome to make use of SE Ranking’s Website Audit tool.

 What status code classes are there?